wkolean/vagrant-docker-exec/README.md

 vagrant docker-exec -t nginx -- bash
 ```

-To simplify opening a shell, use the shortcut `vagrant docker-shell [container]`
+To simplify opening a shell, you can use the shortcut `vagrant docker-shell [container]`

 ## Author
 William Kolean william.kolean@gmail.com